CAD Design Software | Computer-Aided Design | Autodesk

 AutoCAD is a desktop software application for 2D and 3D design and drafting used for creating blueprints and other engineering plans.
 AutoCAD is used in architectural drafting, civil drafting, mechanical drafting, electrical drafting, electronics, aeronautical drafting, and more.

-AutoCAD’s native .DWG format and .DXF file format (US Site) are used in CAD design, but there are differences between the two vector image file types.
-The principal difference is that DWG (which stands for DraWinG) files previously only worked with Autodesk’s AutoCAD, while .DXF (meaning drawing exchange/interchange format) was developed to allow other CAD programmes to open and use information from the drawing file.
-There are now several free programmes that can open DWG files.
+AutoCAD’s native .DWG format and .DXF file format are used in CAD design, but there are differences between the two vector image file types.
+The principal difference is that DWG (which stands for DraWinG) files previously only worked with Autodesk’s AutoCAD, while .DXF (meaning drawing exchange/interchange format) was developed to allow other CAD programs to open and use information from the drawing file.
+There are now several free programs that can open DWG files.

-Some CAD programmes can’t import .DWG files, but they can import .DXF.
-If you’re a CAD user who doesn’t use AutoCAD, the ability to open and use the .DXF file in other CAD programmes is an advantage over the DWG.
+Some CAD programs can’t import .DWG files, but they can import .DXF.
+If you’re a CAD user who doesn’t use AutoCAD, the ability to open and use the .DXF file in other CAD programs is an advantage over the DWG.

 Possible limitations of DXF in comparison to DWG are: